Para leer este artículo en español, haga clic aquí.

 Can I wait to have surgery until I see if the fracture doesn't heal?

 Yes, you can wait.
-However, postponing surgery may make it more difficult.
+However, postponing surgery may change the way your surgery is performed.

 Does the hardware need to come out?